NicolaiAdil/RIO/README.md

 ### revolt_state_estimator

-This package hosts the EKF node that fuses incoming sensor and control signals into a unified state estimate:
+This package hosts the ES-EKF node that fuses incoming sensor and control signals into a unified state estimate:

 - **Subscriptions**: